-Definition of sin, cos, tan, cot, sec, cosec functions with the help of unit circle, values of sin x, cos x for x = $\frac{0}{\pi}$ /6, $\frac{7}{\pi}$.
+Definition of sin, cos, tan, cot, sec, cosec functions with the help of unit circle, values of sin x, cos x for x = $0{\pi}/6{\pi}/3$ , $\frac{12}{\pi}$ .
 Trigonometric identities (without proofs) and their applications.
 Definition and expansion properties of determinants, product of two determinants of 3rd order.

-Matrices:
+UNIT-II Matrices:

 Introduction to various forms of Matrices, row, column, diagonal UNIT, Submatrix, square, equal matrices, null, symmetric and skew symmetric matrices, transpose of a matrix, adjoint and inverse of matrices.
-Addition, multiplication, characteristic equation of a matrix, statement of equations.
-Eigen vectors and Eigen values ofmatrices.
+Addition, multiplication, characteristic equation of a matrix, statement of Cayley Hamilton theorem.
+Rank of matrix, condition of consistency of a system of linear equations.
+Eigen vectors and Eigen values of matrices.